Science chief wants next pandemic vaccine ready in 100 days

 Lander took his oath of office on a 500-year-old fragment of the Mishnah, an ancient Jewish text documenting oral traditions and laws.
 He is the first director of the Office of Science and Technology Policy to be promoted to Cabinet level.

-Lander said President Joe Biden’s elevation of the science post is a symbolic show “that science should have a seat at the table” but also allows him to have higher-level talks with different agency chiefs about research issues.
+Lander said President Joe Biden’s elevation of the science post is a symbolic show “that science should have a seat at the table” but also allows him to have higher-level talks with different agency chiefs about making policy.

 Lander is a mathematician and geneticist by training who was part of the human genome mapping project and directed the Broad Institute at MIT and Harvard.
 He said he is particularly focused not so much on this pandemic, but the lessons learned from this one to prepare for the next one.